syncfusion-content/wpf-docs/wpf/Image-Editor/Custom View.md

 ---
 layout: post
 title: Custom view of Syncfusion SfImageEditor control in WPF.
-description: This section describes how to add custom shapes or views in SfImageEditor control for WPF platform.
+description: This section describes how to add custom shapes or views to an image and custom view settings in SfImageEditor control for WPF platform.
 platform: wpf
 control: SfImageEditor
 documentation: ug